by Sanja Movrin Turković

 2. Once roasted let them rest in a closed dish, to allow them to cool down, making it easy to remove the skin.

 3. Carefully peel off the charred skin and remove the seeds from the peppers.
 Scoop out the flesh of the eggplant and discard the skin.

-4. Ground the peppers and eggplant – adding the garlic and finely chopped chili peppers (best in food processor)
+4. Ground the peppers and eggplant – adding the garlic and finely chopped chili peppers (best in a food processor)

 6. Add the salt and vinegar.
 Add the remaining oil gradually.

 8. Stew in a pot for at least an hour and a half.

 9. Once it is cooked put into the jars (make sure jars are clean and heated up).
 Close them and turn them upside down for 2-3 minutes then turn the right way up again.

 10. Cover with a cloth and leave to cool.
 They are then ready to store in a cool and dark place and ready to consume when required.

 (Photos: Sanja Movrin Turković)